By Kyle Adams

 KYLE'S INSIDER TIPS

-Did you know the Tongariro has it's own casting technique?
-Check out the Tongariro Roll Cast HERE
+- Did you know the Tongariro has it's own casting technique?
+Check out our comprehensive Tongariro Roll Cast how-to.

 TONGARIRO RIVER ACCESS OVERVIEW